install.packages('pak')

 2. name defines a single job with the ID pkgdown.

-3. jobs specifies the job ID (pkgdown) and runs the job on the latest Ubuntu runner provided by GitHub Actions.
+3. The pkgdown job ID runs on the latest Ubuntu runner provided by GitHub Actions.

 jobs: